jonnypetraglia/narrator/README.md

   Log.log('wack', 'And you can make your own!!!');

   Log.start('I can optionally give a context -a unique string-, or have one generated for me');
-  Log.setBufferSizeLimit('3'); // Maybe now I feel like having a buffer Log.debug('Now I continue as normal');
+  Log.setBufferSizeLimit(3); // Maybe now I feel like having a buffer Log.debug('Now I continue as normal');
   Log.warn('Then after the third log,');
   Log.wtf('It gets flushed for you!') // Flushes afer executing this statement

-  Log.debug('Or I can manually');
+  Log.debug('Or I can do it manually');
   Log.flush(); // flush at any time!

   try {